My hobby, not a business

 Lots of Colours and new colour projects

 Wyandottes come in lots of colours.
-I have a lot of fun developing new colours including spangled, millefleur, porcelain, mottled blue, mauve, chocolate and lavender.
+I have a lot of fun developing new colours including spangled, millefleur, porcelain, lemon. mottled blue, mauve, chocolate and lavender.

 Good layers